 Saying “Just being real!” seems to be a license that allows people to say whatever they want whenever they want, regardless of its negative impact on others.
 It’s a claim to authenticity, and who can say that’s bad?

-Authenticity involves open, honest, forthright and genuine communication.
-An authentic person is not counterfeit and is free from pretense (false show of something), affect action (effort to appear to have a quality not actually possessed) or hypocrisy (false showing of a virtuous character or morals that aren’t really possessed).
-Authenticity is sincerity (free of deceit, hypocrisy or falseness).
+Authenticity involves open, honest, forthright, and genuine communication.
+An authentic person is not counterfeit and is free from pretense (i.e., false show of something), affect action (i.e., effort to appear to have a quality not actually possessed), or hypocrisy (i.e., false showing of a virtuous character or morals that aren’t really possessed).
+Authenticity is sincerity (i.e., free of deceit, hypocrisy or falseness).

-So, in the strict and very literal sense of the word, authenticity does allow for a carte blanche approach to saying what you want, when you want, and how you want.
+So, in the strict sense of the word, authenticity does allow for a carte blanche approach to saying what you want, when you want, and how you want.

-In the past, I used to say pretty much whatever I thought under the guise of sarcasm and joking.
+In the past, I said pretty much whatever I thought under the guise of sarcasm and joking.
 At some point, I implemented an 80/20 rule that allowed me to only say 20% of what I thought.
-Since I had to filter my words, I became more choosy of them.
-Plus, I just felt uncomfortable with the way I talked to other people.
+Since I had to filter my words, I became choosier of them.
+I also just felt uncomfortable with the way I talked to other people.

-Also, and more important than my feelings, Scriptures say to encourage one another.
+More important than my feelings, the Bible says to encourage one another.
 They say to be careful with our words and tell us why doing so is important.